floyddc/Hacking-Cert-Prep/README.md

-# 🗂️ MY HACKING COLLECTION
+# 🗂️ COLLECTION TO GET READY FOR HACKING CERTIFICATIONS
 - 🧑‍💻`\THM-machines` collection of some [TryHackMe](https://tryhackme.com/) machines that I was able to compromise.
 - 📖`\notes` collection of notes to get ready for a cybersecurity carreer